Cirkit Designer Logo

 • Maximum Power Dissipation (PD): 45W

-The FR120N MOSFET board typically has three main pins for interfacing with external circuits.
-These pins are labeled as follows:
+The FR120N MOSFET board typically has three main pins or terminals for interfacing:

 Usage Instructions